aws/aws-toolkit-vscode/designs/executableManagement/executables.md

 interface ExecutableManager {
     fun getExecutable(type: ExecutableType<*>): CompletionStage<ExecutableInstance>
     fun getExecutableIfPresent(type: ExecutableType<*>): ExecutableInstance
+    fun validateExecutablePath(type: ExecutableType<*>, path: Path): ExecutableInstance
     fun setExecutablePath(type: ExecutableType<*>, path: Path): CompletionStage<ExecutableInstance>
     fun removeExecutable(type: ExecutableType<*>)
 }
 ```

-The `ExecutableManager` will expose two methods that allow an executables path to be determined:
+The `ExecutableManager` exposes three methods that allow an executables path to be determined:
 * **getExecutable** will asynchronously resolve the path and validate it (if the `ExecutableType` extends `AutoResolvable` and/or `Validatable`).
 The result will be cached (with a timestamp of the file) and future calls will not require auto-resolution.
 * **getExecutableIfPresent** a non-blocking call that will check if the `ExecutableType` has already been resolved and return it if it has; otherwise
 `ExecutableInstance.UnresolvedExecutable` is returned. *nb: no validation occurs as part of this call*
+* **validateExecutablePath** is a  blocking call that will validate if the path passed in is a valid executable.
+It
+will not mutate the state of the `ExecutableManager` and is most useful for UI code.

 In addition the **setExecutablePath** method allows explicitly associating a `Path` with a given `type`.